CenterDenmark/elexia-datamodel/documentation.md

   - `modelType`: Type of model (e.g., "ARIMA", "ML").
   - `modelVersion`: Version string.
   - `period`: ISO 8601 period string indicating the period that each forecast will cover (e.g., "PT3H" for a 3-hour forecast horizon).
+  - `frequency`: ISO 8601 period string specifying how often forecasts are delivered.
+If left empty, the frequency is assumed to be varying.
+  - `interval`: ISO 8601 period string specifying the time interval between forecast values.
+If left empty, the interval is assumed to be varying.
+  - `description`: Free text field describing the forecast model.
   - `dateCreated`: Creation timestamp.
   - `dateModified`: Last modification timestamp.

 - **Example**:
 ```json